CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: EXPERIMENTS AND ANALYSIS

 \subsubsection{Training and Optimization Settings}

-In the super-resolution (SR) setup, we simulate low-quality remote sensing conditions to rigorously assess both reconstruction and detection performance.
-The cropped 1024$\times$1024 and 512$\times$512 patches are treated as High-Resolution (HR) ground truth.
-Each HR image is downsampled by a factor of 2 using bicubic interpolation to generate the corresponding Low-Resolution (LR) input, as shown in Fig.~\ref{fig:dataset_examples}.
+In the SR setup, we generate low-resolution inputs using a fixed bicubic downsampling protocol and evaluate the model's downstream detection performance.
+The cropped 1024$\times$1024 and 512$\times$512 patches are treated as HR ground truth.
+Each HR image is downsampled by a factor of 2 using bicubic interpolation to generate the corresponding LR input.
 During training, the network only receives these LR images (512$\times$512 or 256$\times$256), which forces the model to recover fine details and detect objects from significantly degraded visual evidence.

 The network is implemented in PyTorch and trained on a single NVIDIA RTX~3090 GPU with a batch size of 2.
-The model is trained using the AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of $1 \times 10^{-4}$, equipped with gradient clipping (max\_norm=0.1) and a 0.1× learning-rate multiplier for the backbone.
-The learning rate follows a multi-step decay schedule (MultiStepLR), where it is reduced by a factor of 0.1 according to predefined milestones within an epoch-based training loop.
-A two-stage training strategy is adopted, in which the detection network is trained for the first 16 epochs and the entire model is subsequently optimized jointly for the remaining epochs under the same learning-rate policy.
-Throughout training and testing, the input resolution is kept fixed, and no additional data augmentation is used in order to provide a controlled and reproducible evaluation protocol.
-Following DINO, we report mean Average Precision (AP) under multiple IoU thresholds as the primary metric to quantify detection performance.
+We use the AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of $1 \times 10^{-4}$.
+Gradient clipping is applied with max\_norm=0.1, and a 0.1$\times$ learning-rate multiplier is used for the backbone.
+The learning rate follows a multi-step decay schedule (MultiStepLR), in which it is reduced by a factor of 0.1 at predefined milestones within an epoch-based training loop.
+We adopt the proposed two-stage training strategy: the detection network is trained for the first 16 epochs, and the full model is then jointly optimized until $T_{\text{tot}}=52$ under the same learning-rate policy.
+During joint optimization, the SR branch uses a learning-rate scaling factor of $\rho=0.1$, and the loss weights are set to $\beta_{\text{cls}}=1.0$, $\beta_{\text{bbox}}=5.0$, $\beta_{\text{giou}}=2.0$, $\beta_{\text{sa}}=2.0$, and $\beta_{\text{sr}}=1.0$.
+The modulation coefficient $\alpha$ is learnable and initialized from $\mathcal{U}(-0.3,\,0.3)$.
+The input resolution is kept fixed during both training and testing.
+For a controlled and reproducible evaluation, we only apply random flipping as data augmentation, while disabling random cropping, random resizing, and other additional augmentations.